saich9424/SOEN-691-PROJECT/README.md

 ### Algorithms

-* <b>Exploratory Data Analysis (EDA) :</b> is an approach to analyzing data sets to summarize their main characteristics, often with visual methods.
-A statistical model can be used or not, but primarily EDA is for seeing what the data can tell us beyond the formal modeling or hypothesis testing task.

 * <b>Content-based filtering :</b> In this algorithm, we will use item metadata, such as Locality, Cuisine, rating, etc. for restaurants, to make these recommendations.
 Here, we are solely relied on item data rather than other user's  metadata.

 * <b>Alternating Least Squares (ALS) :</b>  Using this algorithm, we will try to predict the rating or preference that a user would give an item-based on past ratings and preferences of other users.
 In this technique, we will not use item metadata unlike content-based filtering algorithm.

 ### Metrics

-* <b>Mean Absolute Error (MAE) :</b> This metric will be used to average over the test sample of the absolute differences between prediction and actual observation where all individual differences have equal weight. <br />

 * <b>Root mean squared error (RMSE) :</b> We will use this metric to measure of the differences between sample values and predicted by a recommender model.